wurmlab/genomicscourse/current-year/practicals/population_genetics/pt-4-map-call.md

 ## 5. Quality filtering of variant calls

-Some potentially identified genetic variation may be unreliable - for example due to sequencing errors or ambiguous mapping.
+Some potentially identified genetic variations may be unreliable - for example, due to sequencing errors or ambiguous mapping.
 The VCF file includes several fields with quality information that enable us to remove lower-confidence genetic variants.
 The most obvious is the column QUAL, which provides a